The Journey of a Chef: Inspiration from La Maison Tokyo

 4. Sushi Kimura ☆

-Sushi Kimura, a One Michelin Star restaurant, offers an intimate fine-dining experience with 22 seats, reflecting Japanese traditions and the changing seasons.
+Sushi Kimura, a one-Michelin-star restaurant, offers an intimate fine-dining experience with 22 seats, reflecting Japanese traditions and the changing seasons.
 The ambience features Noren dividers and personal touches from Chef Kimura, including a hand-painted tea set.
-Guests can indulge in Edomae-style sushi made from fresh, premium ingredients sourced directly from Japan, paired with a carefully curated sake and wine list.
+Guests can indulge in Edomae-style sushi crafted from fresh, premium ingredients sourced directly from Japan, paired with a carefully curated selection of sake and wine.
 Chef Kimura’s attention to quality shines through with A-grade Tsuya-hime organic rice from Yamagata and the finest Shin Nori from the Ariake Sea, ensuring an exceptional culinary journey.

 Address: 390 Orchard Rd, #01-07, Singapore 238871